 Choosing a GPU

 As a rule of thumb, the easiest way is to choose the GPU that has at least 1.5x the minimum amount of VRAM that your model requires.
 This approach is conservative and will ensure that your model will fit on the GPU you choose even if you have longer inputs than you expect.
-However, it is just a rule of thumb and you should test the VRAM usage of your model to ensure that it will fit on the GPU you choose.
+However, it’s just a rule of thumb, and you should test the VRAM usage of your model to ensure that it will fit on the GPU you choose.

 You can calculate the VRAM usage of your model by using the following formula: